Smuckyyy/Smuckyyy/README.md

-- 👋 I’m Marcus, a student currently studying Computer Science
+- Student currently studying Computer Science
 - I’m interested in everything tech, trying to learn as much as I possibly can

 <!---